If you are diagnosed in Colorado

 Our Colorado Ovarian Cancer Resource Guide provides extensive information on local, state and national resources, including our support services.
 The Resource Guide is available in print or electronic PDF versions.

-We provide ongoing support groups for women who have received a diagnosis of ovarian cancer by hosting six Nicki's Circle Ovarian Cancer Support Groups per month.
-Two groups per month are by telephone, and one is in Ft.
-Collins.
+Our support groups are called "NIcki's Circle."
+We provide ongoing support groups for women who have received a diagnosis of ovarian cancer or other gyn cancer diagnosis.
+You will find the right fit for you!
 There are long-term survivors, women newly diagnosed and women in recurrence at Nicki's Circle.
 The groups offer information, connection and hope.

 COCA can offer assistance to those women diagnosed with ovarian cancer who find themselves in a situation of financial hardship.

 You're never on this journey alone.
-Contact Susan Hess, COCA Programs Director & Nicki's Circle Facilitator before coming to support group for the first time, for more information or to talk about your diagnosis.
-Reach Susan at 720-519-3122 or firstname.lastname@example.org.
+Contact us before coming to support group for the first time, for more information or to talk about your diagnosis.
+Reach out to us at 720-519-3122 or Katlyn@Colo-OvarianCancer.org.